 Filtering Process

-Mimecast will not respond to each example that has been submitted and does not provide customers with reports on their malware activity.
-This is because many examples submitted are not actually malware or the same example is submitted by different users.
-This would distort the results of a report based on the number of submissions.
-However, reports can be generated from your Mimecast account for all emails being sent from your end users to the mailbox email address.
+Mimecast does not respond to every submitted example or provide customers with reports on malware activity, as many submissions are duplicates or not malware.
+This would skew report accuracy.
+However, you can generate reports from your Mimecast account for all emails sent from your users to the mailbox address.

 Comments